mickaelr/jquery-dateSelector/README.md

 ## Installation

+For now, the plugin has dependencies with jQuery and Moment.
+You can include it like following.
-It's a jquery-based plugin, so the only thing you have to import in your project are a jQuery version and dateselector.js (and dateselector.css if you want to use the plugin style).
+The css file isn't required if you don't want to use the plugin style.
 Bootstrap & Foundation aren't required at all, they're in the repo only for demo purpose.

 ## Usage